 Children leave Longacre happy, with a love of learning, a thirst for knowledge and having discovered something for which they feel genuine passion.
-It is this discovery which makes life a fulfilled and happy one.
 We aim to provide as many opportunities as possible to assist children in finding their passion through extra-curricular activities, trips and outings and the wider curriculum.

 Performances and Concerts

-All children relish the opportunity to perform in concerts and plays during their time in the Prep School.
-This does not mean that every child is expected to enjoy the limelight; some may find designing scenery, working lighting structures or being a stage hand preferable and they are encouraged to explore where their interest lies.
+All children are given the opportunity to perform in concerts and plays during their time in the Prep School.
+This does not mean that every child is expected to enjoy the limelight; some may find designing scenery, working a lighting and sound desk or being a stage hand preferable and they are encouraged to explore where their interest lies.

 At the end of the Michaelmas term all children participate in our festive Carol Service.
-As well as productions there are music concerts throughout the year.
-All children have the opportunity to perform in the informal music concerts, which are a wonderful way of celebrating all our children’s talents.
+As well as drama productions, there are music concerts throughout the year.
+All children have the opportunity to perform in our informal, year group teatime concerts, which are a wonderful way of celebrating all our children’s talents.

 All children participate in a class assembly once a year to which parents are invited.
 These assemblies are held on Thursday mornings and are a collaborative way for every child to perform; to present different ideas, to show the rest of the school what they have been learning or simply to encourage their creativity and self-expression.